lucasli233/lucasli233/README.md

 Currently in my final semester of pursuing a Bachelor of Science degree majoring Computer Science and Logic at the [University of Auckland](https://www.auckland.ac.nz/en.html "University of Auckland").

 - Currently working on [react-movie-watchlist-v1](../lucasli233/react-movie-watchlist-v1)
+- Intellectually curious, tech/science passionate.
-Tech passionate.
-Enjoys solve problem solving, proactive and self learner
+- Enjoy solve problem solving, and a self-learner.

 My Top Skills: JAVA / PYTHON / REACT / JS / HTML / CSS